Sakha Republic: Ethnic groups

 Historical population figures are shown below:

 Languages

-The official languages are both Russian and Sakha, also known as Yakut, which is spoken by 47% of the total population, including 93% of Yakuts.
-The Sakha language is a member of the Turkic language family, in the Siberian Turkic branch, and it is closely related to the Dolgan language of the former Taymyr Dolgano-Nenets AO, and somewhat related to other Siberian Turkic languages such as Tuvan, Altai, Khakas, Shor & others.
-Influence from Tungusic languages (especially Evenk) and Mongolian are recorded.
+The official languages are both Russian and Sakha, also known as Yakut, which is spoken by roughly half of the republic's population.
+In the 2021 census, 95% of Yakuts, 72% of Evenks and 60% of Evens declared Sakha as their native language.
+The Sakha language is a member of the Turkic language family, belonging to the Siberian branch.
+It is closely related to the Dolgan language of the former Taymyr Dolgano-Nenets Autonomous Okrug.